ashahmir/Python-Error-Handling-Notes/README.md

 Some may have been deliberate, maybe to check your code on some specific values, while others might have occured without you expecting them.

+Below I have listed down some of those erros.
+You might know some of them from your past experiences, while rest may look unfamiliar to you.

 | **Error Name**        | **Simple Definition**                                                                          |
 | --------------------- | ---------------------------------------------------------------------------------------------- |
 | `SyntaxError`         | Happens when the code is written incorrectly (like missing a colon or parentheses).            |